 The balance is to measure the amount of risk your portfolio can withstand, and combining that with your required rate of return and expected life.
 Ideally, you would have a healthy portfolio that even if you kept in a traditional 60/40 portfolio throughout retirement, it can handle the swings of the market.
 If you’ve contemplated going to an all bond portfolio, take a minute to reconsider the alternatives.

 Instead of going 100% bonds and eliminating a large portion of your upside potential, look at keeping a portion of your portfolio in equities.
 Even if the market were to turn negative the next year or two, you would still have ample time to recover and still make money, based upon life expectancy.

 Ultimately it is your portfolio and everyone’s situation is different.
 However, keep in mind the money you are potentially leaving on the table.
 Next time you meet with your financial advisor, bring up the option of keeping a portion of your allocation during retirement in equities to generate more alpha, without overextending your risk profile or jeopardizing the portfolio as a whole.
-Even in a bond portfolio, you are taking risk and if you are already taking on a certain level of risk you should be compensated for it accordingly.
+Even in a bond portfolio, you are taking risks and if you are already taking on a certain level of risk you should be compensated for it accordingly.
 Every bear market in history has been followed with a bull market, generating more returns and while bonds tend to do well in those few years, it may not be enough to last you through retirement.